Volenti non fit injuria

-Volenti non fit iniuria (or injuria) (Latin: "to a willing person, injury is not done") is a Roman legal maxim and common law doctrine which states that if someone willingly places themselves in a position where harm might result, knowing that some degree of harm might result, they are not able to bring a claim against the other party in tort or delict.
+Volenti non fit iniuria (or injuria) (Latin: "to a willing person, injury is not done") is a Roman legal maxim and common law doctrine under which a defendant is not liable for damages because a plaintiff voluntarily and knowingly assumed the risk of some activity.
+It restricts one's ability to bring a claim against another party in tort or delict.
 Volenti applies only to the risk which a reasonable person would consider them as having assumed by their actions; thus a boxer consents to being hit, and to the injuries that might be expected from being hit, but does not consent to (for example) his opponent striking him with an iron bar, or punching him outside the usual terms of boxing.
 Volenti is also known as a "voluntary assumption of risk".

 Volenti is sometimes described as the plaintiff "consenting to run a risk".
 In this context, volenti can be distinguished from legal consent in that the latter can prevent some torts arising in the first place.
 For example, consent to a medical procedure prevents the procedure from being a trespass to the person, or consenting to a person visiting one's land prevents them from being a trespasser.